rogchap/rogchap.com/content/posts/running-go-code-on-ios-and-android.md

 create a project with an Empty Activity that is configured to use the Java Native Interface (JNI).
 We will still select `Kotlin` as our language of choice for the project.

-After creating a simple Activity with a `EditText` and `Button` we create the basic functionality for our app:
+After creating a simple Activity with a `EditText` and a `Button` we create the basic functionality for our app:

 ```kotlin
 // android/app/src/main/java/com/rogchap/foobar/MainActivity.kt